LaGGgggg/SkyLibrary/README.md

 ALLOWED_HOSTS=*  # In case of 2 or more, divide with ", "
 INTERNAL_IPS=127.0.0.1  # In case of 2 or more, divide with ", "
 CSRF_TRUSTED_ORIGINS=http://*  # In case of 2 or more, divide with ", "
+ADMINS=Name:email@email.com  # In case of 2 or more, divide with ", "

 USE_CACHE=False
 CACHE_LOCAL=True